acrolinx/platform-api/README.md

 * use the API directly
 * build your own integration
-* understand how Acrolinx interacts with integrations.
+* understand how Acrolinx interacts with integrations

 The [API reference](#reference) describes all services and methods.